Macchina-CLI/macchina/README.md

 No one wants a slow fetcher, and macchina's main goal is to provide you with handy features while keeping performance a priority.

 # Changelog <a name="change"></a>
-- Change DEFAULT_COLOR to Color::Blue
+- Previously, --no-color and --bar wouldn't work together properly, this has now been fixed.
-- Other miscellaneous changes
+- Major structural changes to the __display__ crate
+- Macchina now prints your desktop environment.
 ---

 # Benchmarks <a name="bench"></a>